What is the CDCP? Your Complete 2025 Guide

 • Myth: Only low-income families qualify.
 Fact: Partial benefits extend to households earning up to $90,000.

 1. What is the CDCP?
-The Canadian Dental Care Plan (CDCP) is a government initiative providing essential dental care to eligible Canadians.
+The Canadian Dental Care Plan (CDCP) is a federal government program designed to offer crucial dental care services to qualifying Canadians.

 2. How do I find a CDCP dentist near me?
 Visit the CDCP website or contact local clinics like Dentistry on Guelph to find participating providers.